 Once in PapersINVITED, click on "Options" to define your research areas, which may be broadly defined using one of their general categories (e.g., Library and Information Sciences) or specifically delimited by keyword (e.g, OAI; Open Access; etc).
 You may also elect to receive personalized auto-alerts based on your research areas of interest.

-Since 1971, RPC has assisted in the professional development of Library faculty by sponsoring lectures, seminars, workshops, and brown-bag series that provide information about research methodologies.
+Since 1971, RPC has assisted in the professional development of Library faculty and Academic Professionals by sponsoring lectures, seminars, workshops, and brown-bag series that provide information about research methodologies.
 The Committee engages in cooperative program planning with other campus units interested in library research to highlight research findings, trends in librarianship, and research techniques.

 To learn more about the current brown bag series, please visit the RPC Research Brownbag Lunch Schedule.